“WE Need Revival”

 Psalm 85:6 Will you not revive us again, that your people may rejoice in you?

+Yes, my fellow Christians — We need revival to help usher in the move of God.
 We’ll close with our opening verse.
 Let your daily prayer be: “Lord, revive me, stir me, convict me, empower me, then use me in your plans for this lost world.”
 An army of such revived Christians will be the ministers of the Lord in harvesting great fruit for the kingdom of God.

 Sharing is great!